phalcon-orphanage/docs/en/reference/models.rst

     If you want find record by external data (such as user input) or variable data you must use `Binding Parameters`_.

-You could also use the findFirst() method to get only the first record matching the given criteria:
+You could also use the :code:`findFirst()` method to get only the first record matching the given criteria:

 .. code-block:: php